I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

 So Hoi An also famous for custom clothes.
 You can get an entirely new, tailor-made wardrobe within a few days, and for a fraction of the cost.

 Hoi An sticks out as the most beautiful city I visited in Vietnam.
 And a city I will return to on every visit to the country!

-So you’ve soaked in the culture of Hoi An, now it’s time to soak in the sun at Da Nang.
+So you’ve soaked in the culture of Hoi An, and now it’s time to soak in the sun at Da Nang.

 Now, don’t worry.
 You can take a deep breath!
 Unlike the massive bus day from Da Lat to Hoi An; our next destination is just a short bus ride away.
-Da Nang’s, another great city, located an hour north of Hoi An.
+Da Nang’s, another great city, is located an hour north of Hoi An.

 Da Nang, while it isn’t as beautiful as Hoi An, has beautiful weather and landscape.
 Open-hearted locals, and an energetic nightlife.
 Da Nang has a variety of beaches to choose from as well.